Skip to main content

 • For credit card transactions a nominal credit card transaction fee will be charged for each transaction.
 Charges will be viewable prior to transaction completion.

-• Fingerprinting for Concealed Carry Weapons licenses is processed Monday, Wednesday, and Friday from 8 am to 12 pm.
+• Fingerprinting for Concealed Carry Weapons licenses is processed by appointments only Monday, Wednesday 8am-12pm and Tuesday, Thursday 12pm-4pm.

 • Click the appropriate button on the left of the screen to proceed with an application for a Concealed Carry Weapon license.